Calthwaite

 Calthwaite is a small village in rural Cumbria, England, situated between the small market town of Penrith and the larger city of Carlisle.
-It is within of the civil parish of Hesket and the district of Eden, and has a population of around 100 people.
-In 1870-72 the township had a population of 269.
+It is within of the civil parish of Hesket and the unitary authority of Westmorland and Furness, but historically part of the traditional county of Cumberland.
+It has a population of around 100 people.
+In 1870-72 the township had a population of 269 and a railway station.